 Step 1: Convert into Tokens

-A computer system can not find meaning in natural language by itself.
+A computer system cann’t find meaning in natural language by itself.
 The first step in processing natural language is to convert the original text into tokens.
 A token is a combination of continuous characters, with some meaning.
-It is up to you to decide how to break a sentence into tokens.
+It’s up to you to decide how to break a sentence into tokens.
 For instance, an easy method is to split a sentence by whitespace to break it into individual words.

 In the NLTK library, you can use the

 word_tokenize() function to convert a string to tokens.
-However, you will first need to download the
+However, you’ll first need to download the

 punkt resource.
 Run the following command in the terminal: